-So, one way of dealing with this situation when others saying nasty things to us is to think that this has come from my own negative karma, from the negative things that I’ve done in the past.
-So I can accept this and give the victories to others, not blame them.
-We have many examples of that in Dharmarakshita’s Wheel of Sharp Weapons:
+Another way of dealing with others saying nasty things to us is to think that this has come from our own negative karma, from the negative things that we’ve done in the past.
+When we consider the situation like this, we can more easily give the victory to others and not blame them.
+We have many examples of this practice in Dharmarakshita’s “Wheel of Sharp Weapons”:

 (14) When we hear only language that is foul and abusive, this is the wheel of sharp weapons returning full circle upon us from wrongs we have done.
 Till now we have said many things without thinking; we have slandered and caused many friendships to end.
 Hereafter let’s censure all thoughtless remarks.

-“Censure” means to cut them off.
-In other words, if people are saying nasty things to us and abusing us and so on, this comes from, in the past, us saying nasty things about others and causing friendships and close relations to part.
-And so, if that’s the case, then in order to overcome that, to break that karmic circle – this wheel of sharp weapons coming back to us – we need to really watch what we say and cut off any thoughtless remarks – saying stupid things and nasty things to others.
+“Censure” here means to cut off.
+In other words, if people are saying nasty things to us, abusing us and so on, this is a result of our past actions, from saying nasty things about others and causing close relations to fall apart.
+If this is the case, then in order to break the karmic circle – this wheel of sharp weapons coming back to us – we really need to watch what we say and cut off any thoughtless remarks.

 (18) When unjustly we are blamed for the misdeeds of others, and are falsely accused of flaws that we lack, and are always the object of verbal abuse, this is the wheel of sharp weapons returning full circle upon us from wrongs we have done.
-Till now we’ve despised and belittled our gurus; hereafter let’s never accuse others falsely, but give them full credit for virtues they have.
+Till now we’ve despised and belittled our gurus; hereafter let’s never accuse others falsely but give them full credit for virtues they have.

 (23) When others find fault with whatever we’re doing and people seem eager to blame only us, this is the wheel of sharp weapons returning full circle upon us from wrongs we have done.
-Till now we’ve been shameless, not caring about others, we have thought that our deeds didn’t matter at all, hereafter let’s stop our offensive behavior.
+Till now we’ve been shameless, not caring about others, we have thought that our deeds didn’t matter at all.
+Hereafter let’s stop our offensive behavior.

-(III.14) Let them do whatever to (my) body, so long as it doesn’t cause them harm; but may anything focused on me never turn out to be meaningless.
+(III.14) Let them do whatever to (my) body, so long as it doesn’t cause them harm; but, may anything focused on me never turn out to be meaningless.